maestrano/impac-angular/README.md

 #### Information

-- Templates for directives must not use double-quotes for strings.
+- Templates must not use double-quotes for strings.
 Only html attribute values may be wrapped in double qoutes.
+- Templates must be given unique file names.

-#### Version 2
+#### To Do

-- Refactor angularJS dependency injection annotiations to the simple version, as gulp ng annotate will take care of it on build.
-- Re-organise modules
-- Re-organise file structure to reflect modules
-- By god, do something about the less.
+- By god, do something about the horrible less file.
-    - Move Less to Sass
     - modular / component structure.
-- Console errors are not giving accurate stack trace lines (something to do with the sourcemaps)
+- Errors are not giving accurate stack trace lines (something to do with the sourcemaps)
-- Gulp task for updating dist/.bower.json
 - impacThemingProvier
   - Redesign chartColors to use a different color palette model structure with named colors rather than just an array of hexcodes.
   - Look into how angular material does their theming and build upon impacThemingProvider